- Aging & Longevity

 In fact being overweight causes virtually all degenerative diseases to be accelerated and puts you at a much higher risk of developing various types of cancer as well.
 So it’s important to take measures to address this problem and start to lose excess fat.

 If you follow the advice on healthy eating and exercise as described above, you should lose weight quite naturally.
-But if you are very overweight you’ll need to ensure you eat at a sufficient calorie deficit to bring your weight down to a normal level.
+But if you are very overweight you’ll need to ensure you eat at a sufficient calorie deficit for a sufficient period of time to bring your weight down to a normal level.
 The eating plan that is proven to be the most effective, as well as the simplest and healthiest way to lose weight is the low carb diet.
-To read more about this style of eating click here.
+But don't go too low for too long; remember calories are the most important factor.

 5. Practice Intermittent Fasting